metahelicase/site-builder/examples/index.md

 The most important kind of file you will write using Site Builder is the *document script*.
 It is a one-to-one mapping to an HTML document that will be included in your site.
-The HTML document will have the same path and the same name of the script that generates, but with the extension `.html` instead of `.groovy`.
+The HTML document will have the same path and the same name of the script that generates it, but with the extension `.html` instead of `.groovy`.

 Alongside the document scripts, you can write any groovy class that defines a snippet or a template.
 They can be instantiated by a document script and used to produce a piece of HTML in a concise and clear way.